 One Essex Court is offering a unique opportunity for potential applicants to the Commercial Bar to connect with a female barrister who can share their experiences and provide career guidance.

-The scheme, now in its second year, will run during the 2020/2021 academic year.
+The scheme, now in its third year, will run during the 2021/2022 academic year.
 Each mentee will be paired with a female barrister from One Essex Court who will act as their mentor.
 The scheme includes the following opportunities:

 A poster on the scheme can be downloaded here.